 Benefits and Drawbacks of Housing UNESCO World Heritage Sites

 Having a World Heritage Site can be a major benefit to the economy and tourism industries of the countries that have them.
 World Heritage Sites are usually major draws for tourists when visiting a country.
 This means more money that the countries are taking in from the tourist visiting and spending their money.
 However, there can be drawbacks, as having a great deal of UNESCO sites has the home country having to spend large sums of money in the upkeep and repairing of these sites.
-This can create a balance between how much money a country puts towards its historical sites, especially in hard economy times went they may have to cut back to allocate money towards other areas.
+This can create a balance between how much money a country puts towards its historical sites, especially in hard economic times.

 Countries With The Most UNESCO World Heritage Sites